This is Part 1 of a 3-part series of articles about how to plan your website.

 For example, your goal could be to:

-- Sell products or services online – you will want to build an online web store.
-Depending on your needs, this could even include purchasing an SSL certificate to create a secure website (i.e. changing your site from ‘http’ to ‘https’), the addition of a private membership area that only your registered users can access, etc.
+- Sell products or services online – you may need to build an e-commerce site.
+Depending on your goals, this could even include setting up a secure website (i.e. changing your site from ‘http’ to ‘https’), the addition of a private product download area that only your customers can access, etc.

-- Build a list of subscribers – you might want to look at getting a simple site built with a “squeeze” page (landing page) or an information page and a lead capture form where all of your online visitors get sent to,
+- Capture new leads – you may need a simple site built with a “squeeze” page (landing page) or a lead generation form where all of your online traffic gets directed to,

-- Have a corporate site that will help build credibility and trust for your brand or professional services, post news, announcements, or updates to staff and clients, etc.
+- Have a portfolio site that will help build credibility and trust for your brand or professional services, post news, announcements, or updates, etc.

-- Get more exposure online for your existing business – you may want a business blog built on a separate domain, or added to your existing website to better promote your services, or help establish your authority and expertise in your specific niche.
+- Get more exposure online for your existing business – you will need to build a blog built on a separate domain, or added to your existing website to better promote your services, or help assert your authority and expertise in your specific niche.

 - Or something else …

-List all of your goals on your worksheet, a blank sheet of paper, or wherever you are documenting this information.
+Record as many goals and objectives as you can think of for your website on your Website Planning worksheet, a blank sheet of paper, or wherever you are documenting this information.

-Write this goal down in your worksheet (in “Your Website Goals” section) as “Goal 1“.
+Write this goal down on your planning sheet (in “Your Website Goals” section) as “Goal 1“.

-Now, review your list and repeat this process to find two more goals and list these on your flowchart as “Goal 2” and “Goal 3“.
+Now, review your list and repeat this process to find two more goals and write these down in your flowchart as “Goal 2” and “Goal 3“.